MemoryMeld/MemoryMeld.github.io/_posts/2023-12-10-windows-dll-hijacking-via-proxying.md

 ![](/assets/posts/2023-12-10-windows-dll-hijacking-via-proxying/dll_proxy_procmon.bmp)

 This is a common issue in Microsoft applications because developers often neglect to specify a path when attempting operations on a DLL.
-This problem bears similarity to relative path issues in Linux, but I've typically encountered those in Capture The Flag (CTF) or wild-west developer-style binaries.
-Linux programmers tend to prioritize security, and this issue isn't as widespread as it is with Microsoft.
+This problem bears similarity to relative path issues in Linux.

 In cases where a path isn't specified, Microsoft applications rely on the DLL Search Order.
 Sektor7 provides a quick video highlighting this issue at [https://institute.sektor7.net/view/courses/rto-windows-persistence/311170-low-privilege-persistence/886839-dll-proxying-introduction](https://institute.sektor7.net/view/courses/rto-windows-persistence/311170-low-privilege-persistence/886839-dll-proxying-introduction).
 In our example, as shown above, the application directory lacks the version.dll.
 However, it is present in the System32 directory.
 Still, this comes after the application's directory in the search order.\
 \